 Disadvantaged Business Enterprise Draft Goal

-Please click here to review MTD’s draft Overall Goal for Disadvantaged Business Enterprise (DBE) Participation in Federal Transit Administration Assisted Programs.
+Please click here to review MTD’s Overall Goal for Disadvantaged Business Enterprise (DBE) Participation in Federal Transit Administration Assisted Programs.

 MTD carries out non-recurring small purchases on an as-needed basis.
 In these instances, MTD normally limits contact to 2 or 3 vendors for requesting quotes.
 MTD selects these vendors based upon internet or telephone searches, knowledge of the market or trade, past experience with vendors, and expediency.
 If you wish to be considered for obtaining a quote, contact the appropriate person shown below.